 Strategy maps promote coherent communication across the organization

-for business leaders, especially since the pandemic started.
+Consistent and clear communication is for business leaders, especially since the pandemic started.

 Strategy maps depend on establishing a clear cause-and-effect between employee efforts and overall strategic goals.
 It identifies tasks to complete to realize the strategy.
 Team leads understand how to prioritize tasks and lead their teams effectively, whereas team members understand why specific tasks are crucial to meet company objectives.

 Achieving this level of transparency helps soothe employee anxiety about the organization’s plans and their future in the organization, potentially boosting their performance.

 Strategy maps keep business leaders focused on key objectives